 The “testing effect” is entirely reliant on retrieval practice, but retrieval practice is not limited to just testing: the format doesn’t have to be a test at all, so long as you’re bringing information to mind from memory.
 It could simply be closing your eyes for a second and trying to remember a key new word you learned that day on the bus home.

 Key points about using retrieval practice

 Here are 9 key points to remember when applying retrieval practice in teaching or studying:

 - For students, retrieval practice means testing yourself on what you know, rather than simply re-reading or writing out notes.
-For a guide to using retrieval practice in studying, check out my article on memorizing for exams.
+Check out my article on memorizing for exams for a guide to using retrieval practice in studying.

 - Some exposure to the knowledge in the first place will be necessary before doing retrieval practice: the trick is to move into retrieval practice mode as soon as possible (and probably, before it feels truly “comfortable” to do so!).